 First I think we should discuss why you need to be wearing sunscreen in the first place.
-If you slept through middle school health or are choosing the ignorance is bliss approach, here’s your wake-up call:
+Here’s a big wakeup call:

 Repeated exposure to the sun’s UVA and UVB rays is directly correlated to up to 90% of skin cancers.
 In addition to increasing cancer risk, UV rays contribute to premature skin aging and sun damage.

 So unless dry, wrinkled, discolored, and leathery skin is your thing (anyone?!), I’d suggest loading up on the SPF.
 If you’re using conventional sunscreen, that’s still a huge step!
 I would rather have you use some sort of sunscreen than none.
 If you are nearing the end of a your sunscreen stash or are ready to take a closer look at what you’re putting on your body, let’s continue the discussion.

 Conventional sunscreens may be somewhat effective, but they are laden with so many chemicals and toxins that it’ll make your head spin.
 I’m not gonna tell you that every chemical in our atmosphere is harmful and you must avoid them at all costs, but I’m of the attitude that if you have a smarter choice available to you, make it.
 Here are the most harmful factors to look out for according to the EWG:

 - Oxybenzone – can disrupt your hormone receptors.

 - Retinyl palmitate – may actually trigger skin damage, and possibly cancer.

 - Spray sunscreens – can be inhaled, and they don’t cover skin completely.
 Defeats the purpose…

 - SPF values above 50+ – SPF protection tops out at 30 to 50 so don’t bother with anything higher.